soren-n/minigun-py/docs/source/tutorial.rst

 The above example is a naive and shallow specification for immutable stacks; it does not capture more complex interactions with the stack interface; and therefore does not challenge the implementation very deeply.
 A more complete specification would be to model programs over the stack interface; i.e. arbitrary sequences of applications of :code:`push` and :code:`pop`.

 .. note::
     For Python implementations you generally do not need to go any deeper that the above example does (in the author's experience).
-It is mostly for native languages where you have to deal with concepts such as under- and over flows, and generally have more administrative implementation details to get right.
+It is mostly for lower level languages where you have to deal with concepts such as under- and over flows, and generally have more administrative implementation details to get right regarding resource management.
 But if you want to be more complete in your specifications, and want to go deeper, please checkout the section about Modeling.

 Refining domains
 ----------------